yangfangs/physpetools/docs/docs/usage.md

 ## check

-Use check module  check input organisms match in kegg database or 16s database.
+The check module can check input organisms match in KEGG database or SSU rRNA database.

 ```bash